 Data from the Congressional Research Service, known as Congress's think tank, describes mass shootings as those in which shooters select victims somewhat indiscriminately with four or more shot and killed in one incident, excluding the perpetrators, at a public place, excluding gang-related killings and those done with a profit-motive.

 Below is a list of skinwalkers, and their shooting rampages in the USA over the last 30 years.
 Note that from 1990 through 1999 there were 8 mass shootings; from 2000 through 2009 there were 9; from 2010 through 2019 there were 37.
 Why does it appear that over the last 10 years our society is generating a sharp increase in skinwalkers, individuals committing murder and mayhem who have rejected almost all social bonds and attack people at their most vulnerable and unprepared?
 Perhaps it is because, as Junger stated, this “shows how completely detribalized this country has become.”
 Our neurological genetic predisposition, the tribal and warrior ethos, all for 1 and 1 for all, is no longer relevant in modern life.
-As individuals in society it appears we are now very far from our evolutionary roots.
+As individuals in modern society it appears we are now very far from our evolutionary roots.

 August 31, 2019: 8 killed, Midland–Odessa, Texas